Turkey Season is Here

 - Wash surfaces and utensils after each use.
 Rinsing utensils, countertops and cutting boards with water won’t do enough to stop bacteria from spreading.
 Clean utensils and small cutting boards with hot, soapy water.
 Clean surfaces and cutting boards with a bleach solution.

 - Wash fruits and veggies—but not meat, poultry, or eggs.
-Even if you plan to peel fruits and veggies, it’s important to wash them first because bacteria can spread from the outside to the inside as you cut or peel them.
+Even if you plan to peel fruits and veggies, it’s important to wash them first because bacteria and viruses can spread from the outside to the inside as you cut or peel them.

 SEPARATE: Don't cross-contaminate